 Payment Application vs. Construction Invoice

-A construction invoice is usually a simple request for payment.
-A payment application is a structured, cumulative billing package that shows progress over time.
+A construction invoice is usually a single-period request for payment.
+A payment application is a cumulative progress billing package that shows prior-to-date totals, retainage, and the math reviewers use to approve payment.

 What Is a Construction Invoice?